jdenbrok/DustP_Data_Prep/README.md

 # DustPedia Data Processing Pipeline

-Pipeline to process a set of multiwavelength observations from the DustPedia archieve and prepare a input table for CIGALE
+Pipeline to process a set of multiwavelength observations from the DustPedia archieve and prepare a input table for CIGALE.
+The scripts are the work of a two week summer school (ISM of Galaxies 2021), so please forgive any bugs or mistakes in the code.

 ## Set-Up the Pipeline on your Computer